stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 Enable disk encryption when prompted during the setup process.

 Disk encryption is the only protection against anyone with physical access to your computer.
-All other security measures will be completely bypassed if someone with physical access either restarts your computer with a bootable pen drive, or removes the internal hard drive and attaches it to another computer.
+Someone with physical access bypass all other security measures by either restarting your computer with a bootable pen drive, or removing the internal hard drive and attaching it to another computer.

 ### Set a Password for UEFI or BIOS